k8snetworkplumbingwg/multus-cni/doc/how-to-use.md

 *Via Daemonset method*

 As a [quickstart](quickstart.md), you may apply these YAML files (included in the clone of this repository).
-Run this command (typically you would run this on the master, or wherever you have access to the `kubectl` command to manage yoru cluster).
+Run this command (typically you would run this on the master, or wherever you have access to the `kubectl` command to manage your cluster).

     $ cat ./images/{multus-daemonset.yml,flannel-daemonset.yml} | kubectl apply -f -